mnestorov/custom-multisite-cookie-manager/README.md

 Imports cookie settings from a JSON file.

+### mn_custom_admin_styles()

+The function is designed to inject custom CSS styling into the admin pages of your WordPress site without the need for an external stylesheet file.
+This is achieved by hooking the function into the `admin_head` action, which triggers the function to output a `<style>` block within the `<head>` section of WordPress admin pages.

 ## Error Handling and Debugging

 Enable `WP_DEBUG` in your WordPress configuration to catch errors during development.
 In your `wp-config.php` file: